 Los Angeles, California

-Despite existing for more than half a century, the UCLA women’s volleyball team has had only two long-term coaches (Andy Banachowski from 1965-1967 and 1969-2010, and Michael Sealy (2011-present).
-Undoubtedly it’s this consistency which has largely contributed to UCLA’s reputation as one of the top choices for talented and competitive young volleyball players.
-The Bruins have appeared in 27 of the 28 NCAA Tournaments, and advanced as far as the Final Fours an incredible 11 times, the second-most number of times of any other school in Division I volleyball.
-Additionally, UCLA has produced a number of professional players and Olympians including Elisabeth Bachman, Jenny Johnson Jordan, and Annett Davis.
+Despite existing for over half a century, the UCLA women’s volleyball team has had only two long-term coaches (Andy Banachowski from 1965-1967 and 1969-2010 and Michael Sealy (2011-present).
+Undoubtedly, this consistency has contributed to UCLA’s reputation as one of the best volleyball colleges for talented and competitive young players.
+The Bruins have appeared in 27 of the 28 NCAA Tournaments and advanced as far as the Final Fours an incredible 11 times, the second-most number of times of any other school in Division I volleyball.
+Additionally, UCLA has produced several professional players and Olympians, including Elisabeth Bachman, Jenny Johnson Jordan, and Annett Davis.

 University of Central Florida

-The women’s volleyball team at University of Central Florida is known as the Knights.
-An NCAA Division I team, the Knights compete in the American Athletic Conference.
+The women’s college volleyball team at the University of Central Florida is known as the Knights.
+The NCAA Division I team, the Knights, competes in the American Athletic Conference.
 The team made 14 NCAA Tournament appearances, has been named conference season champions six times, and won its conference tournament 11 times, most recently in 2003.

 University of Dayton

 Most of the universities to make our list of the best colleges for women’s volleyball are large public schools.
-University of Dayton is an exception.
-Indeed, University of Dayton is home to about 8,500 undergraduates, and is a private Roman Catholic university.
+The University of Dayton is an exception.
+Indeed, the University of Dayton is home to about 8,500 undergraduates and is a private Roman Catholic university.
 Still, it’s established itself as quite a powerhouse in sports, including volleyball.
-The U.D. women’s team competes in the Atlantic 10 conference, and has appeared in the NCAA Tournament in 12 of the last 15 years.
+The U.D. women’s team competes in the Atlantic 10 conference and has appeared in the NCAA Tournament in 12 of the last 15 years.